muxinc/mux-java/docs/DimensionsApi.md

 <a name="listDimensionValues"></a>
 # **listDimensionValues**
-> ListDimensionValuesResponse listDimensionValues(DIMENSION_ID, limit, page, filters, timeframe)
+> ListDimensionValuesResponse listDimensionValues(DIMENSION_ID).limit(limit).page(page).filters(filters).timeframe(timeframe).execute();

 Lists the values for a specific dimension

 Lists the values for a dimension along with a total count of related views.
 Note: This API replaces the list-filter-values API call.

 ### Example
 ```java